British Rail: Advanced Passenger Train

 In the 1970s, British Rail developed tilting train technology in the Advanced Passenger Train; there had been earlier experiments and prototypes in other countries, notably Italy.
 The objective of the tilt was to minimise the discomfort to passengers caused by taking the curves of the West Coast Main Line at high speed.
 The APT also had hydrokinetic brakes, which enabled the train to stop from 150 mph within existing signal spacings.

-The introduction into service of the Advanced Passenger Train was to be a three-stage project.
+The introduction into service of the APT was to be a three-stage project.
 Phase 1, the development of an experimental APT (APT-E), was completed.
 This used a gas turbine-electric locomotive, the only multiple unit so powered that was used by British Rail.
 It was formed of two power cars (numbers PC1 and PC2), initially with nothing between them and later, two trailer cars (TC1 and TC2).
 The cars were made of aluminium to reduce the weight of the unit and were articulated.
 The gas turbine was dropped from development due to excessive noise and the high fuel costs of the late 1970s.
 The APT-E first ran on 25 July 1971.
 The train drivers' union, ASLEF, black-listed the train due to its use of a single driver.
 The train was moved to Derby (with the aid of a locomotive inspector).
 This triggered a one-day strike by ASLEF that cost BR more than the research budget for the entire year.

 Phase 2, the introduction of three prototype trains (APT-P) into revenue service on the Glasgow – London Euston route, did occur.
 Originally, there were to have been eight APT-P sets running, with minimal differences between them and the main fleet.
 However, financial constraints led to only three being authorised after two years of discussion by the British Railways Board.
 The cost was split equally between the Board and the Ministry of Transport.
 After these delays, considerable pressure grew to put the APT-P into revenue-service before they were fully ready.
 This inevitably led to high-profile failures as a result of technical problems.

 These failures led to the trains being withdrawn from service while the problems were ironed out.
-However, by this time, managerial and political support had evaporated.
-Consequently, phase 3, the introduction of the Squadron fleet (APT-S), did not occur, and the project ended in 1982.
+However, by this time, managerial and political support had evaporated by 1982.
 Although the APT never properly entered service, the experience gained enabled the construction of other high-speed trains.
 The APT powercar technology was imported without the tilt into the design of the Class 91 locomotives, and the tilting technology was incorporated into Italian State Railway's Pendolino trains, which first entered service in 1987.